 Are you interested in learning Afrikaans?
 If you’re taking an in-person or online course to learn Afrikaans, then you may be looking for language-learning resources to help you along this journey.
 If that’s the case, then you’ve come to the right place.

 Language-learning podcasts can be an excellent complement to any online or in-person language course, helping you stay abreast of vocabulary and grammatical concepts and further your comprehension skills.
 (And if you’re looking for additional tools, such as courses, YouTube channels, books, and movies, we recommend checking out our roundup of ways to teach yourself Afrikaans.)

-Check out these seven recommended Afrikaans podcasts and see if one (or a few!) might be right for you.
+Check out these seven recommended Afrikaans podcasts and see if one – or a few! – might be right for you.

 Podcasts for Beginners